 - Practical “real world” considerations or “workarounds” – is there something that can be used instead of the actual part itself or perhaps a justified risk assessed approach with approved temporary change.

-- Supplier or Original Equipment Manufacturer – as often is the case an OEM will take a typical part and give it a specific part number but usually, is supplied from another vendor.
-Also the lead-time for a particular part might be quite long or subject to market fluctuations.
+- Supplier or Original Equipment Manufacturer – as often is the case an OEM will take typical part and give it a specific part number but usually is supplied from another vendor.
+Also the lead-time for a particular part might be quite long.

 - Price – How expensive is the stock item?
-Can you keep one for multiple facilities (rigs, sites, etc.)
+Can I keep one for multiple facilities (rigs, sites, etc.)

-- Other factors and Business Rules – Processes and policies which are specific to your organization that needs to be considered.
+- Other factors and Business Rules – Processes and policies which are specific to your organization that need to be considered.
 For example certain stock items might be required by a Regulator (BSEE, NOPSEMA) in a specific region.